WGBH/PBCore-Cataloging-Tool/README.md

 First cut of UI for  Description and Instantiation Document Windows.
 PBCore XML can be edited using Controlled Vocabularies.
 Files are not read or written from disk quite yet.

+This version only currently runs on a Mac.
+Will run on Windows in the next release.

 Version 4  - 1/17/2018
 ---------